5 Tips for Preparing Your Vehicle for Cold Weather

 Tips for Preparing Your Vehicle for Cold Weather

-- Check your tire pressure to ensure they are properly inflated.
+- Check your tire pressure to ensure your tires are properly inflated.
 Tire pressure drops by about one pound per 10 degrees of temperature.
 If the last time you checked your tire pressure was in the dog days of summer, your tires could be dangerously low and hamper your ability to handle the vehicle in dicey winter conditions.

 - Get your battery checked to make sure it’s working properly and the charging system is functioning.
 Engines are harder to start during the winter and your battery loses power in colder temperatures so it’s imperative that your battery has enough juice to be able to start your vehicle.
 You don’t want to be left stranded in the cold!